Table of Contents

 Meal 6: Post Workout

-Your post workout should be a source of fast protein and fast carbs.
-You can take Dextrose Monohydrate and whey protein shake for your pre workout.
-If you workout in the morning then you can replace your first meal with it.
+Your post-workout should be a source of fast protein and fast carbs.
+For your pre-workout, you can take Dextrose Monohydrate and a whey protein shake.
+If you work out in the morning, you can replace your first meal with it.

 Meal 7: Dinner

-For dinner it’s best you stick to something light which is high in protein and fibers, and low in GI carbs.
+For dinner, it's best to stick to something light, high in protein and fibres and low in GI carbs.
 For vegetarians, avocado and bean salad with cheese dressing would be a good option.
-For non vegetarians, chicken and some veggies with cheese dressing would be a great idea.l
+Chicken and veggies with cheese dressing would be an excellent idea for non-vegetarians.

 Meal 8: Before Bedtime

-Yes, many nutritionists and even doctors suggest that one shouldn’t eat post 8 P.M but there are times when you might get snacky at night and wish to make an exception.
-For those times, it’s best for you to have a combination of slow processing, lean body Protein and healthy fats.
-Paneer with ½ a spoon of peanut butter will make for a good combination.
+Yes, many nutritionists and even doctors suggest that one shouldn't eat after 8 p.m., but there are times when you might get snacky at night and wish to make an exception.
+For those times, you should have a combination of slow processing, lean body Protein, and healthy fats.
+Paneer with ½ spoon of peanut butter will make for a good combination.